 - The timing of when a crash or correction starts and ends is unpredictable.

-- The market has historically recovered and delivered long-term gains after a correction or crash.
+- Historically, the market has recovered and delivered long-term gains after both corrections and crashes.

 Differences

-- Crashes’ declines have historically been faster and more severe than correction drops.
+- Crashes have historically been faster and more severe than corrections.

 - Crashes could, but don’t always, precede a recession or depression.

-- If too many investors are trying to sell at once, exchanges may halt trading to prevent a crash—or prevent a crash from worsening.
-Exchanges don’t go to such extremes over a correction.
+- If too many investors are trying to sell at once, exchanges may temporarily halt trading as a means to prevent a crash—or prevent it from worsening.
+Such extreme measures aren't used for corrections.

 How long do market corrections normally last?

-Market correction durations vary widely, but the average correction in the past has lasted 115 days, according to Yardeni Research, a consulting firm.2 Keep in mind, though, that a correction could turn into a bear market, which may last longer.
-Still, the market has bounced back in the past.
-Despite nearly half of calendar years since 1980 experiencing a correction, the average annual return over the same period has been above 13%.
+Market correction durations vary, but past corrections have averaged about 115 days, according to Yardeni Research, a consulting firm.2 Keep in mind, though, that a correction could deepen into a bear market, which may last longer.
+Still, the market has historically bounced back.
+Even though nearly half of calendar years since 1980 have experienced a correction, the average annual return over the same period has been above 13%.

 Historical examples of market corrections

 In this chart, red dots represent the biggest drops from market highs, while green bars show mostly positive annual returns.
 Red dots that appear in the -10% to -20% range represent corrections.
-You can see a few of these in virtually every decade.
-The S&P 500 and Nasdaq indexes also entered correction territory in March 2025.
+You can find a few of these in virtually every decade.
+The S&P 500 and Nasdaq indexes entered correction territory in March 2025 and again in April 2025 following newly announced tariffs.

 Market correction of March 2011